 I did a little bit of research on the history of red velvet cake and learned that the cake got its red hue from non-Dutched, anthocyanin-rich cocoa.
 Today, most store-bought cocoa is Dutch processed, which means the chocolate is treated with an alkalizing agent to modify its color that not only gives the cocoa a milder taste, but also it changes the color from a reddish hue to more brown, the color we are used to seeing in cocoa.

-So this morning, you could find me peeling, chopping, boiling and pulverizing beets.
-But such effort was more than worth it.
-By 8:00 am, my gluten-free red velvet cupcakes were well on their way to taking shape.
+This morning, you could find me peeling, chopping, boiling and pulverizing beets.
+The effort was more than worth it because by 8:00 am, my gluten-free red velvet cupcakes were well on their way to taking shape.
 Just check out this gorgeous batter!

 Voila – just take a moment to look at these gorgeous gluten-free red velvet cupcakes!!
 I cannot wait to eat these for dessert tonight – lucky me!